sgupta70/Portable-Button-Control-Timer/README.md

 # Portable-Button-Control-Timer
+For our project we are creating a kitchen timer.
+You will be able to adjust the time from 0-60 minutes, and when the start button is pushed it will go down until the time runs out.
+It is in a cylinder shape, with a potentiometer to set the time, a push button to start to timer, a servo that goes with the time, and a LCD screen to show you how much time is left and what time you want to choose.

 ## Description
 For our project we are creating a kitchen timer.
-You will be able to adjust the time from 0-30 minutes.
-When the potentiometer is moved
+You will be able to

 ## Design
 [link to OnShape design](https://cvilleschools.onshape.com/documents/f0e050e31ed30559f61d16f6/w/8df2d4cb2d1d1daf7c273573/e/957ccaf17a0f9f7b748abea0)
+For our design we used two acrylic circles as the top and bottom of our timer.
+Four 3D printed legs hold them together.
+On the top we have our potentiometer, push button, LCD screen, and servo arm.
+In between the acylic circles is all the wiring, arduino, and battery, which is slightly hidden to look a little cleaner.

 ## Plan
 [Link to google document about planning](https://cvilleschools.onshape.com/documents/f0e050e31ed30559f61d16f6/w/8df2d4cb2d1d1daf7c273573/e/957ccaf17a0f9f7b748abea0)